 - Turn the steering wheel full-right and fullleft.
 Make sure operation is smooth and unrestricted throughout the whole range with no binding or excessive free play. - Operate the throttle levers several times to make sure there is no hesitation in their travel.
-Operation should be smooth over the complete range of motion, and each lever should return completely to the idle position. - Look for loose or damaged connections of the throttle and shift cables under the engine cowling.
+Operation should be smooth over the complete range of motion, and each lever should return completely to the idle position.

+• Look for loose or damaged connections of the throttle and shift cables.